Renault sets lower profit goal in crunch reboot year

-PARIS (Reuters) - French carmaker Renault (RENA.PA) on Friday posted its first loss in 10 years and set a lower operating margin goal for 2020, a crunch year for its planned reboot alongside partner Nissan (7201.T) after a scandal surrounding former boss Carlos Ghosn.
+PARIS (Reuters) - French carmaker Renault (RENA.PA) on Friday posted its first profit loss in 10 years and set a lower operating margin goal for 2020, a crunch year for its planned reboot alongside partner Nissan (7201.T) after a scandal surrounding former boss Carlos Ghosn.

 The company is trying to move past internal turmoil with a management shake-up, but it is also grappling like some peers, including Japan’s Nissan, with tumbling auto demand in some key markets like China.

-Renault made an annual loss of 141 million euros ($153 million) - its first in 10 years - for the group share of net income, penalized by charges linked to some of its Chinese joint ventures and as Nissan’s contribution shrank.
+Renault made an annual profit loss of 141 million euros ($153 million) - its first in 10 years - for the group share of net income, penalized by charges linked to some of its Chinese joint ventures and as Nissan’s contribution shrank.

 It was also hit by a deferred tax charge in France.